intmus/inttheory/_02-int-scales-keys/b2- modesandpentatonics.md

 abc: true
 ---

-## Class Discussion
+## Modal Mayhem

-# Order the modes from lightest to darkest.
+"Order the modes from lightest to darkest"

 - Lydian, sharp ^4